sensorgnome-org/sensorgnome-server/README.md

 Note that some BBKs are running a special release that allows them to send signed datagrams, but unfortunately we hardcoded the host address to 131.162.131.200 in uploader.js

+### Status Page ###
+- this server regenerates a simple markdown page whenever an event triggers it
+- the hugo server detects a change to the markdown file and regenerates static html
+- page is public and currently served from [new.sensorgnome.org](https://new.sensorgnome.org)

+### Status Server ###
+- this server listens on port 50025 for TCP connections, and replies to these commands:
+  - **who**:  list of `serno,port` for connected receivers
+  - **ports**: list of `port` of connected receivers
+  - **serno**: list of `serno` of connected receivers
+  - **status**: json-formated status of all *active* receivers, connected or not.  *active* means connected at least once since the server was launched

+### Registration Server ###
+- login via ssh to port 59022 with the factory keys forces the command "nc localhost 59026", which communicates with this server's registration listener on port 59026

 ## Individual version changes ##